Citation, DOI and article data

-A scalp hematoma usually occurs following an injury at delivery although they are commonly seen with head trauma.
+A scalp hematoma (plural: hematomas or hematomata) commonly occurs either following a perinatal injury at delivery or as part of head trauma.

 - subgaleal hematoma: hematoma within the potential space between the galea aponeurosis and the skull periosteum

-- cephalohaematoma: subperiosteal and therefore bound by the suture line
+- cephalohematoma: subperiosteal and therefore bound by the suture line

 - 1. Gustav K. von Schulthess, Christoph Zollikofer.
 Diseases of the Brain, Head & Neck, Spine.
 (2008) ISBN: 9788847008403